devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/contract-driven-development.md

 tags:
    - Batch Size
    - Testing
-   - Architecture
    - Planning
-   - Evolutionary Change
+   - Evolutionary Development
+   - API Management
 ---

 Contract Driven Development is the process of defining the contract changes